Jane Russell Becomes a Redhead, Howard Hughes Leaves the Movies, & Jane Starts Her Own Production Company. It’s The Revolt of Mamie Stover.

 “I did manage to make Mamie someone believable who was from the wrong side of the tracks.”

-This is completely true, but Jane still sells herself short: despite the “surface” script, Mamie Stover comes across as a nuanced, three-dimensional character, thanks to Jane Russell.
+Despite the “surface” script, Mamie Stover comes across as a nuanced, three-dimensional character, thanks to Jane Russell.
 It’s a real testament to Jane’s skill in the role that, despite the script limitations, she subtly shows us Mamie’s heartache and soul.
 The vulnerability Jane brings to Mamie’s eyes and voice in her scenes with Jim/Richard Egan, in contrast to Jane’s shift to cold hardness when her Mamie discusses money with Bertha/Agnes Moorehead, or bargains with the Honolulu business owners she buys discounted land from, all bring nuanced layers to the Mamie Stover character.

 Jane Rocks the Red in The Revolt of Mamie Stover